Imaginal Therapy

 — Machig Labdrön (1055 – 1145)

 Feeding Your Demons is a guided process for working with the parts of ourselves that feel stuck, overwhelming, or in conflict.
 Rooted in Tibetan Buddhist wisdom and adapted for modern life by Lama Tsultrim Allione, the practice invites you to meet these demons not with fear or force, but with curiosity, compassion, and care.Rather than trying to get rid of difficult feelings, thoughts, or behaviours, the process encourages dialogue, helping you uncover not just what these parts want but also what they need and how they may be transformed.
 It can be a powerful support for healing and self-understanding.You can find out more about Feeding Your Demons from the Tara Mandala website.There are several ways to explore this work, and you’re welcome to find the pace and setting that feels right for you.
+I am a Feeding Your Demons certified facilitator and workshop leader.

 Open Sessions